Definitions & Explanations

 Risk address Your home where you and your pets reside the majority of the year in South Africa

 Routine care & Preventative treatment Any treatment or procedure that would involve the daily upkeep and living expenses of your pet.
-These expenses you as a responsible owner should be aware of when taking a pet into your home and includes annual check-ups, vaccinations, sterilisation, anal gland expression, nail clipping, ear cleaning, dentals, external and internal parasite treatment & prevention, grooming, nutrition and supplements.
+These expenses you as a responsible owner should be aware of when taking a pet into your home and includes annual check-ups, vaccinations, sterilisation, anal gland expression, nail clipping, ear cleaning, dentals, external and internal parasite treatment & prevention, grooming, over the counter medication, nutrition and supplements.

 Total annual limit per pet The maximum benefit paid out per policy year per pet listed on your policy including excesses.